ElementsProject/lightning/doc/lightningd-config.5.md

   This option makes the `getroutes` call fail if it takes more than this many seconds.
 Setting it to zero is a fun way to ensure your node never makes payments.

+* **askrene-max-threads**=*NUMBER* [plugin `askrene`, *dynamic*]

+  This option controls how many routes askrene will calculate at once: this is only useful on nodes which make multiple payments at once, and setting the number higher than your number of cores/CPUS will not help.
+The default is 4.

 ### Networking options

 Note that for simple setups, the implicit *autolisten* option does the